♪ Album Reviews · Tenor & Soprano Saxophone

 Personnel

-John Coltrane, tenor saxophone · McCoy Tyner, piano · Steve Davis, bass · Elvin Jones, drums
+John Coltrane, soprano saxophone (“Blues to Bechet”, “Mr. Syms”), tenor saxophone (other tracks) · McCoy Tyner, piano (except “Blues to Bechet” and “Blues to You”) · Steve Davis, bass · Elvin Jones, drums

 A set of blues-based improvisations recorded in October 1960 and released by Atlantic as the quartet's recordings wound up and Impulse! took over.
 The simplicity of the material, each track is built on a blues form or a minor blues variant, gives Coltrane unusual freedom to focus on pure melodic and tonal invention rather than harmonic navigation.
 The result is one of his most directly emotional records.